aspirinj/notes/README.md

 Some notes taken to fresh my own memory and further my understanding.
 It is not supposed to be comprehensive or educational.

 #### Reference
-Various sources are referenced or forked, including websites, vignettes, help files, etc. Kudos.
+Various sources are referenced, including classic textbooks, websites, vignettes, help files, etc. Kudos.
 __Major source__:
 * JHU data science specialization on coursera.
 * Existing work of Xing Su